Winter Driving Conditions

 Is it safe for visitors to travel to Oregon during wildfire season?

-Travel Oregon’s first priority is for the safety of all of our residents and visitors.
-Oregon is a large state and we are welcoming visitors.
-We always recommend consulting official resources prior to traveling to ensure access to your destination is safe.
+Oregon is a big state and we are welcoming visitors.
+Travel Oregon’s first priority is the safety of our residents and visitors, so we always recommend consulting official resources prior to traveling to ensure access to your destination is safe.

 For more information and answers to frequently asked questions, check out this guide to what you need to know about wildfire season in Oregon.

 Fires in Southern Oregon are currently impacting air quality in the region.
 This interactive map monitors the latest air quality information.

 As of July 25, campfires and open flames are prohibited in many Oregon State Parks.
 Read more here.

 For current wildfire information around Oregon and Washington, including an interactive map showing fire incidents, visit NW Coordination Center.
 For information on wildfires in California, check the Visit California website.